Guardianship, Conservatorship and Alternatives

 Guardianship of an adult is an important protective intervention, but it also can be the most restrictive of a person's independence and ability to make personal and health care choices.

 Before considering a guardianship or at ANYTIME during a guardianship, it is important to assess the adult's current decision making ability, and consider whether there are less restrictive alternatives which will provide the protection and assistance the person needs.
+Guardianship should be the last resort for adults who need help with decision-making and accessing essential supports and services.

 5 Question Checklist to Consider Alternatives to Guardianship

-8 Things to Know About Guardianship
+Things to Know About Guardianship

 Here are some commonly asked questions about the guardianship process and links to resources.
 Guardianship can be a complex process with many steps to follow and forms to complete.
 Below is a partial summary of some of the key steps.
 Consult Massachusetts law or contact a Guardianship attorney for more complete information.
 The following is for informational purposes only and not legal advice.